IonCojucari/Pong-Game-Project/README.md

 ```

 ### Running the Game
-To start the game, run:
+Execute the following command to start the game:
 ```bash
 python pong.py
 ```

 ## Game Controls
-Each player can control their paddle with proximity sensors:
+Each player controls their paddle by adjusting their hand distance:
 - **Left Paddle (Red Player):** Moves up or down based on hand distance from the first sensor.
 - **Right Paddle (Blue Player):** Moves up or down based on hand distance from the second sensor.

-In-game instructions:
+In-game:
-- **Press `Space`** to start.
+- **Press `Space`** to start the game.
 - **Press `R`** to restart after a game ends.
 - **Press `Esc`** to quit the game.

-## Project Structure

-- **pong.py**: Contains the main code to run the game.
-- **images/**: Directory with screenshots and diagrams of the system setup (add relevant images here).

-## System Architecture
+## System Components

-1. **Sensor Module:** Utilizes capacitive electrodes to detect hand movement.
+1. **STM32 Microcontroller:** Configured to measure distance from the metal plates (acting as capacitive electrodes).
+The main controller code, `main.c`, handles input capture, timer configuration, and UART communication.
-2. **Communication Protocol:** The STM32 microcontroller captures sensor data and sends it to the game via serial communication.
+2. **Proximity Detection:** The STM32 captures timer data reflecting the distance from each player’s hand to the electrode and sends this data to the game via UART for real-time paddle adjustments.
-3. **Game Logic:** The Python game engine reads sensor values to adjust paddle positions in real-time, using Pygame for visual display.
+3. **Python Game Engine:** The game logic and display are handled by Pygame, which reads sensor data to adjust paddle positions dynamically.

 ## How It Works

-The game interacts with sensor data collected via serial communication:
-- The hand distance is detected by the electrode sensors and converted into paddle movement.
-- Paddle positions update in real-time as hand positions change, allowing each player to control their paddle with proximity gestures.
+The STM32 microcontroller reads capacitive sensor data:
+- The controller’s timers measure variations in capacitance due to hand proximity to the metal plates.
+- These values are processed and transmitted over UART to the game, where paddle positions adjust based on the data.

+### STM32 Firmware Files
+- **main.c:** Primary code managing timers, UART communication, and data transmission.
+- **stm32f3xx_it.c:** Interrupt handling for UART communication.
+- **stm32f3xx_hal_msp.c:** Initializes peripherals like DMA and GPIO for handling sensor and communication tasks.

 ## Images
-Include relevant images here, such as:
+Include images showing the following:
-- **System Diagram**: A general overview of the capacitive sensing setup.
+- **System Diagram**: Diagram of the capacitive sensing setup.
-- **Game Interface**: Screenshots of the game in action.
+- **Game Interface**: Screenshots of the game.
-- **Sensor Integration**: Photos or diagrams showing the sensors and electrode placement.
+- **Hardware Setup**: Photos or diagrams showing the STM32 setup with metal plates.

 ## License
 This project is open-source and available under the MIT License.

+---

+Place the images in an `images` folder within your repository and update the paths in the README as needed.
+This will give potential users and collaborators a comprehensive view of how the system is set up and functions.